mairasaboia/mairasaboia.github.io/publications/publications.md

 - Liu, Y.,**Saboia, M.**, Schatz, K., Paul, M.J. and Napp, N., 2016.
 Biometric patterns in long-evans rats for automatic behavior analysis.
 Visual Observation and Analysis of Vertebrate and Insect Behavior, 2016, ICPR – Int.
 Conference on Pattern Recognition,pp.25-28 (ICPR 2016)

 ## Talks
+  Autonomous adaptive modification of unstructured environments.
+Women in Robotics IV Workshop at Robotics: Science and Systems (RSS), CMU, USA, 2018

-Dry Stacking Strategies for Autonomous Construction.
+- Dry Stacking Strategies for Autonomous Construction.
 The What without the How: Specifying Planning Problems in Robotics Workshop -  Robotics: Science and Systems (RSS), MIT, USA, 2017

 ## Posters
 - Robotic System For Autonomous Construction Using Irregular found Objects - New England Manipulation Symposium (NEMS) Northeastern University, USA, 2017